The New Day Project | Farm-Based Well-Being

 As we recover from the COVID-19 crisis and restrictions are lifted, volunteers will enable us to grow our capacity to serve more members of the community.
 If you or someone you know would like to volunteer, please fill out the form below and indicate your interest in volunteering.
 We will reach out with more information as it becomes available.

-“When you stand next to this huge beast he can feel your stresses and he will all but say to you ‘we can get through this, whatever it is, together.’
+“When you stand next to this magnificent animal he can feel your stresses and he will all but say to you ‘we can get through this, whatever it is, together.’
 The ground work is most important to build trust and rapport.
 All the human stresses of the day seem to just melt away for these precious minutes in another time warp.”

 Jane O. Smith